open-campaign-logger/generator-library/GeneratorGuide.md

 Entries can be strings ranging from a single character to an entire paragraph of text, as long as the text is included between quotation marks.

-If you need an empty table entry, use a space (" "), as a completely empty null entry ("") can cause the generator to output empty results.

 ### That's It!